 This breakthrough in stem cell surgery harnesses the power of the body’s regenerative abilities and could be expanded to treat age-related cataracts.
 However, there are preventative measures one can take to help mitigate cataracts or if unavoidable, the damage from cataracts.

 Cataracts are the leading cause of blindness, affecting over 20 million people worldwide.
-Optometrists advise everyone to have regular comprehensive eye exams, but this is especially important for patients over 40 years of age; at age 40, the lens cells begin to slow down production.
+Optometrists advise everyone to have regular comprehensive eye exams, but this is especially important in the elderly or for patients over 40 years of age; at age 40, the lens cells begin to slow down production.

 Eye exams can identify and diagnose problem areas, and your family optometrist can recommend a course of action to cure and care for your vision.
 Having a healthy lifestyle can also be a preventative measure as exercise and a nutritious diet prevents the growth of disease while promoting the body’s power to heal and regenerate.